hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 # Heterogeneous Architectures

 We've already covered heterogeneous architectures in this module, in particular when discussing accelerated architectures.
 Many of the largest systems in the world currently are heterogeneous in nature, where the architecture is made up of more than one kind of processor or core.
-These systems typically gain both performance and energy efficiency by adding co-processors that are optimised for a particular task (thus being more performant, and less power hungry).
+These systems typically gain both performance and energy efficiency by adding co-processors that are optimised for a particular task (thus being more performant, and less power-hungry).

 Of course, as we saw much earlier in this course, the idea of heterogeneous computing is not new.

-* The CDC 6600 (often considered the first Supercomputer) was heterogeneous in nature.
+* The CDC 6600 (often considered the first Supercomputer) was heterogeneous.
-* Intel released the 8087 math co-processor in 1980, that was able to perform floating-point computations alongside an 8086 host processor.
+* Intel released the 8087 math co-processor in 1980, which was able to perform floating-point computations alongside an 8086 host processor.
 * Modern CPUs increasingly contain on-board graphics processors and other accelerators (e.g. the Apple M1 has a GPU and a Neural Engine).

-Importantly, the majority of the next generation of supercomputers are almost all heterogeneous, accelerated architectures.
+Importantly, the majority of the current- and next-generation supercomputers are heterogeneous, accelerated architectures.

 ## Notable Examples of Heterogeneous Architectures